 Get started today.

-We welcome an opportunity to discuss your accessibility needs and help you with your website WCAG compliance and performance.
-Starting at only $99 per month, Practis offers a comprehensive program that will enhance the accessibility and performance of your website, identify issues to update and proactively monitor compliance to standards.
+We welcome any opportunity to discuss your accessibility needs and help you with your website WCAG compliance and performance.
+Starting at only $65 per month, Practis offers a program that will enhance the accessibility of your website, identify issues to update and proactively monitor compliance to standards.